How to Build a Workers' Comp Return-To-Work Program: A Step-By-Step Guide

 Important note: This guide covers general principles that apply across most states, but workers' compensation is regulated at the state level and requirements vary significantly.
 Always confirm reporting deadlines, benefit rules, and procedural requirements with your carrier or broker for your specific state(s).

-Step 1: Draft a Clear, Goal-Oriented Policy
+Create a Clear, Goal-Oriented Return-to-Work Policy

 What to include in your policy: